ksgh/supermgr/README.rst

         List full status for the running processes for "prgmName" supermgr --list prgmName --full --running

+        Tail the stdout logfile for "prgmName"
+        supermgr --tail prgmName

+        Tail the stderr logfile for "prgmName"
+        supermgr --tail prgmName err

         Management interface for supervisorctl

         optional arguments: